opensavannah/opensavannah.org/our-manifesto.md

 **Real change happens outside the command line**.

 **The big thing about small things is that they add up.**
+The usability, accessibility, and efficiency of government services is more than the sum of its parts.
+Wonky pagination on a webform to apply for a business license may seem like a trivial matter, but it very well could prevent the creation of hundreds of new local jobs.

+**Focus on the strength of our Core Team**.

+**Process before Product**.

+**Listen to users, then engage in dialogue with them**.

+**Only worry about security for open data apps if and when it has been shown to be an issue**.

+**Blame the system, not the person.**

+**We are the change we've been waiting for.**

+**Teaching technology is easy.
+Teaching empathy is not.**

+**Information + invitation = participation.**

 **Open data is valuable, but open, linked data is more valuable**.